Skip to main content

 aislop fix (agent handoff)

-# auto-fix what's possible
+# auto-fix what's safe, then hand off

 $ npx aislop fix